RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 More Updated Data from Social Media can be found on Kaggle, which has not been analyzed or processed:
 <br> https://www.kaggle.com/amberhearddata/datasets

+Official Records were opened in October 2022 to 3rd parties with a Mandamus from the Court of Appeals Judges - an essential part of due process and legal rights

 https://amberopenletter.com/

 <b><i>Released in November, before appeals were filed for Amber Heard on November 23 -- in a struggle to catch up to insider and online manipulation in an age where public figures utilize it, but deny it:</b></i>